 Treatments for prostatitis can include:

-- Antibiotics for infectious prostatitis.
-These drugs are not effective treatments for noninfectious prostatitis.
-For acute infectious prostatitis, patients usually need to take antibiotics for 14 days.
+- Antibiotics for infectious prostatitis; these drugs are not effective treatments for noninfectious prostatitis.
+For acute infectious prostatitis, patients usually need to take antibiotics for 14-21 days.
 Almost all acute infections can be cured with this treatment.

 - For chronic infectious prostatitis, antibiotics are taken for a longer period of time, usually four to 12 weeks.
 About 75% of all cases of chronic infectious prostatitis clear up with this treatment.
 For cases that don't, taking antibiotics at a low dose for a long time may be recommended to relieve the symptoms.

-Other treatments for chronic noninfectious prostatitis include the use of the alpha blocker drugs such as Hytrin and Cardura.
+Other treatments for chronic noninfectious prostatitis include the use of the alpha blocker drugs such as Hytrin, Cardura, Tamsulosin (Flomax), Rapiflo, or Uroxatral.
 These drugs relax the muscles of the prostate and bladder to improve urine flow and decrease symptoms.
 Other drugs that lower hormone levels, such as Proscar, may help to shrink the prostate gland in some men.

 Many cases of abacterial (nonbacterial) prostatitis (also considered chronic pelvic pain syndrome) respond to a mix of treatments that include exercise, myofascial trigger point release, progressive relaxation, and counseling.